v2fly/v2fly-github-io/docs/en_US/config/protocols/socks.md

 > `accounts`: \[ [AccountObject](#accountobject) \]

 An array, where each element in the array is an [AccountObject](#AccountObject).
 The default value is empty.
-This option is only valid when `auth` is set to `password`.
+This option ignored if `auth` is not set to `password`.

 > `udp`: true | false